-EITHER the original certificate/s showing the final award/s for each qualification OR photocopies of these originals verified by a British Council official.
-If the British Council is unable to provide this service for any reason, it will be necessary for you to either send the original certificates with your application or you should contact the appropriate awarding/ examining authority and arrange for them to send us direct a certified statement of results
+EITHER the original certificate/s showing the final award/s for each gualification OR photocopies of these originals verified by a British Council official.
+If the British Council is unable to provide this service for any reason, it will be necessary for you to either send the original certificates with your application or you should contact the appropriate awarding/ examining authority and arrange for them to send us direct a certified statement of results other than a degree from an acceptable institution, or you have a professional gualification/s (gained by examination) that admits you to membership of an acceptable professional body, or if you do not meet the normal minimum age requirement for registration.